finos/datahelix/generator/docs/NullOperator.md

 }
 ```

-The generator will complete the `if` constraint as follows, to ensure the constraint is fully balanced:
+The generator will expand the `if` constraint as follows, to ensure the constraint is fully balanced:

 ```
 {